Rovis91/trackimmo-backend/README.md

 - `URLGenerator`: Creates URLs for scraping
 - `GeoDivider`: Divides geographic areas into smaller regions

+### City Scraper Module

+The city scraper module collects data about French cities including INSEE codes, postal codes, departments, and average property prices.
+It includes:

+- `CityDataScraper`: Main scraper class for city data
+- `CityDatabaseOperations`: Database operations for city data

+This module enhances the application by providing up-to-date city information and market prices for better analysis and enrichment of property data.

+### Enrichment Module

+The enrichment module processes raw property data through a pipeline of steps to clean, enhance, and normalize it.
+The process includes:

+1. **Data Normalization**: Cleans and standardizes raw data
+2. **City Resolution**: Maps city names to postal and INSEE codes
+3. **Geocoding**: Adds geographical coordinates to property addresses
+4. **DPE Enrichment**: Adds energy performance data from official sources
+5. **Price Estimation**: Calculates current market values based on historical data
+6. **Database Integration**: Stores processed data in the database

+Each step is handled by a dedicated processor, allowing for modular execution and easy maintenance.

 ### API Module

 (To be implemented)